Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 5

 ✓ Variance = 62%².
-The fund averaged 8% annually, but with a standard deviation of ≈7.87%, returns ranged widely.
-A fund with the same 8% average but variance of 5 would be far less risky — same reward, less uncertainty.
-This is the foundation of Modern Portfolio Theory, formalized by Harry Markowitz in his landmark 1952 paper.
+The fund averaged 8% annually, but returns ranged widely.
+A fund with the same 8% average but variance of 5 would be far less risky.
+This is the core insight of Modern Portfolio Theory, formalized by Harry Markowitz (Nobel Prize, 1990).

 🧮 Interactive Variance Calculator

 Enter any dataset below and choose population or sample variance.
-The calculator shows the mean, variance, standard deviation, and a full step-by-step calculation table — ideal for checking homework or understanding each step.
+The calculator shows the mean, variance, standard deviation, and a full step-by-step calculation table.

 Variance & Standard Deviation Calculator